jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 #### 2020-05-24 Done Merging and Redistributing Remaining Articles

 Maybe going into detail about this is not part of the editing phase I am putting these articles through.
-This is what the Encircle Language Spec Overview calls the 'unfinished' part.
+This is what the Circular Language Spec Overview calls the 'unfinished' part.
 So for that reason it seems less straight forward.
 It is also harder to subdivide, because it is multiple different issues, unlike previous tasks I did, which were just about 1 main topic.
 The question I have for myself is how much is worth doing with regards to these topics.
 Some things I'd like to do.